 2. Make a mental note of your regular mistakes few minutes before you start

-Few minutes before the conversation begins, make a mental note of your regular 1-2 mistakes you won’t repeat.
+Few minutes before you start speaking, make a mental note of your regular 1-2 mistakes you won’t repeat.
 Even if you’ve to go slow or take other measures to curb these mistakes, do it.
 That’s how you improve.

 3. Prepare a structure

-Take the conversation seriously even if you’re speaking to a friend, because what you do in practice comes out in real situations as well.
+Take even practice sessions seriously if you want to get better at speaking, because what you do in practice comes out in real situations as well.
 Prepare before opening your mouth to avoid rambling and frequent pauses.
 Get your thoughts organized in bullet points in the order you plan to speak.
 For example, if you’re speaking against allowing laptops in classrooms, following could be a structure for what you want to say:

 4. Support your argument